 - If the policy violation results in the arrest of the host and/or guest, the guest pass and guest privileges will be immediately revoked by Public Safety.

-- Decisions on the reinstatement of guest privileges and of a host’s privilege to sign in guests will be made for undergraduate halls by Residential Programs and/or the Office of Judicial Affairs and Community Standards.
+- Decisions on the reinstatement of guest privileges and of a host’s privilege to sign in guests will be made for undergraduate halls by Residential Life and/or the Office of Judicial Affairs and Community Standards.